matrix-org/matrix-spec-proposals/proposals/4019-encrypted-relationships.md

 If the state event `m.room.relationship_encryption` exists or existed in the room, clients SHOULD send the `m.relates_to` that appears in any encrypted event in the encrypted payload.
 In received encrypted events, clients SHOULD ignore the `m.relates_to` that appears in the cleartext part of the event if an `m.relates_to` appears in the encrypted payload.
+If there is no `m.relates_to` in the encrypted payload, clients SHOULD use the `m.relates_to` in the cleartext part of the event instead.
 Clients SHOULD NOT trust the results obtained from the [relationships API](https://spec.matrix.org/v1.6/client-server-api/#relationships-api) in the client-server API, and SHOULD NOT obtain event relationships from those API.
 If clients called the relationships API, they SHOULD understand that the responses may be incomplete.